scrtlabs/discovery-docker-network/docs/troubleshooting.md

 root@client:~/enigma-contract/build/contracts# rm -rf *
 ```

-* When mounting the volume for either `core` or the `key management` node, you may see an error like the following in the network output:
+* When mounting the volume for either `core` or the `km` node, you may see an error like the following in the network output:
 ```
 core_1       | ./start_core.bash: line 6: ./target/debug/enigma-core-app: No such file or directory
 ```
-This means that you need to enter the container in question (either `core` or the `key management`) and trigger a build as follows, and then restart the network again:
+This means that you need to enter the container in question (either `core` or `km`) and trigger a build as follows, and then restart the network again:
 - `core`:
  ```
  $ docker-compose exec core /bin/bash